DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 Alright, let's be real.
 Sometimes things break.
 Sometimes hamsters exhibit behavior that even *I* can't explain (looking at you, hamster #37, who tried to eat a sign).
 And sometimes you, my friend, might have a stroke of genius that could elevate this mod from "questionably charming" to "quite good."

+Whether it's your genius ideas, or my not-so-genius mistakes, please tell me all about it!
+Knowing about either one just makes the mod all that much better.
 Here's how to get in touch.
-And yes, I'm probably going to regret at least one of these options.

-*   **The Official, Sensible Routes (Preferred for Bugs & Features):**
-    *   **[GitHub Issues Page](https://github.com/DawsonBodenhamer/AdorableHamsterPets-Public/issues):** This is the best place for bug reports and feature suggestions.
+*   **[GitHub Issues Page](https://github.com/DawsonBodenhamer/Adorable-Hamster-Pets-1.21/issues):** This is the best place for bug reports and feature suggestions.
 I actually check it.
 Frequently.
 It helps keep things organized, and other people can see if their issue is already known.
 *   **[Official Discord Server](https://discord.gg/w54mk5bqdf):** Come hang out, share pictures of your hamsters, or get help in real-time.
 It's organized chaos, and you're invited.

-*   **The "I Need to Talk to a Human" Options:**
-    *   [**Email:**](mailto:dawson@fortheking.design) - For when GitHub feels too impersonal, or you want to send me digital fan mail (or virtual rotten tomatoes).
-    *   [**Website:**](https://www.fortheking.design) - Check out my other stuff!
-Fair warning, it's mostly graphic design.
-If you see a distinct lack of hamsters, that's why.
-    *   [**Instagram:**](https://www.instagram.com/artist.for.the.king/) - Theatrical sword-fighting shenanigans, less digital rodents.
-But hey, pretty pictures!
-    *   **Personal Phone Number (Yes, really.
-For now.):** 903-747-7268 - Look, I want to make this mod awesome, and direct feedback helps.
-I reserve the right to remove this if my phone spontaneously combusts from notifications or if I start getting calls at 3 AM about hamster existential crises.
-Text is definitely best.
-Use this power wisely.
-Or don't.
-We'll see how this goes.

 ## <font color="teal">Bug Reporting Etiquette (Please, I Beg You):</font>